tyrale/wordplay/docs/dev-plan.md

 - Cursor _must_ reference `docs/TASK_PROGRESS.md` at the start of every run.
 If a task is incomplete, resume; if completed, proceed to the next.
 - Cursor should read **only** the relevant spec sections to minimize token usage.
-- If external clarification is required, open an issue titled `ShipHipV2: Clarification Needed – <topic>`.
+- If external clarification is required, open an issue titled `ShipHip: Clarification Needed – <topic>`.
 - Cursor should tag commits with Conventional Commits (`feat:`, `fix:`, `chore:`) for semantic‑release auto‑versioning.

 ---